DENTAL CROWNS AND DENTAL BRIDGES

-We provide dental crowns and bridges for patients throughout BEAVERTON OREGON area.
-These procedures are extremely effective for restoring a tooth that has become infected, damaged or has fallen out.
+We provide dental crowns and bridges for patients throughout the BEAVERTON OREGON area.
+These procedures are extremely effective for restoring a tooth that has become infected, damaged, or has fallen out.

 A dental crown is a cap that surrounds the tooth.
 EMERGENCY DENTIST BEAVERTON will typically use a crown to restore a tooth that has been damaged, but they can also be used for cosmetic purposes in order to improve the appearance of a smile.
 A crown can be made in three different materials, all-metal, ceramic-on-metal, and all-ceramic.
 Where the crown is located will determine the best material to use.
 For example, front teeth should have an all-ceramic crown, if possible, since it looks the most natural.
 Patients will often use ceramic-on-metal crowns since they look natural but have the durability that only metal can provide.